Kamehameha II: Reign

 He was known to be impulsive.
-For example, on November 16, 1820 he bought a Royal Yacht known as Cleopatra's Barge for 8000 piculs of sandalwood (over a million pounds), estimated to be worth about US$80,000 at the time.
+For example, on November 16, 1820, he bought a Royal Yacht known as Cleopatra's Barge for 8,000 piculs of sandalwood (over a million pounds), estimated to be worth about US$80,000 at the time.
 It had been sold a few years before for $15,400 by the Crowninshield family of Salem, Massachusetts.
 Kamehameha II was quite proud of his ship; in the words of Charles Bullard, the agent for the shipowner:

 If you want to know how Religion stands at the Islands I can tell you — All sects are tolerated but the King worships the Barge.

 He tried to gain favor with missionaries by offering free passage on the opulent ship, and regularly entertained foreign visitors with their choice of alcoholic beverages.
-On April 18, 1822 it required a major overhaul because most of the wood had rotted.
+On April 18, 1822, it required a major overhaul because most of the wood had rotted.
 He paid to have wood shipped in from the Pacific Northwest for repairs, and then renamed his ship Haʻaheo o Hawaiʻi ("Pride of Hawaii").
-After re-launching May 10, 1823 it was wrecked less than a year later.
+After re-launching on May 10, 1823, it was wrecked less than a year later.

 In the summer of 1821, he was in a small boat intended for the ʻEwa beach, just west of Honolulu.
 A few nobles such as Chiefess Kapiʻolani and Governor Boki were aboard, with about 30 men.
 He ordered the ship to instead cross a dangerous channel all the way to the island of Kauaʻi, despite having no compass, charts, nor provisions on board.
 They somehow made it to Kauaʻi.
 When they arrived, the local Chief Kaumualiʻi did not fire his cannons on the unarmed ship but welcomed the young king.
 The Royal Yacht was sent for, and the royal party entertained themselves for over a month.
 Then one night after he invited Kaumualiʻi on board, Kamehameha II abruptly ordered the yacht to sail in the night.
 Upon returning to Honolulu, he had Kaumualiʻi "marry" Kaʻahumanu and kept him under house arrest in exile until his death.